This article is part of a larger series on Retail Management.

 - Digital wallets (Amazon Pay, Apple Pay, Google Pay, Masterpass)

-The abandoned cart recovery feature, however, is unavailable in the Starter package, making it a little more expensive than Shopify, which has the feature available even on its basic plan.
+The abandoned cart recovery feature is unavailable in the Starter package.
+This makes it a little more expensive than Shopify, which has the feature available even on its basic plan.

 This feature also usually pays for itself—if your site receives a lot of visitors, purchasing a BigCommerce plan that includes abandoned cart recovery is a smart decision.